noisiver/codebase/Bash/AzerothCore/README.md

 This is the content I use with my World of Warcraft: Wrath of the Lich King (3.3.5a) server.
 The core I use is [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk).

 This script does the following:
-- Download the source code and any enabled modules
+- Download the source code and the source of any enabled module
 - Compile the source code
 - Download the client data files
 - Import database tables and updates.
-It will skip already existing tables of auth and characters so there's no loss in data
+It will skip already existing tables to make sure there's no loss in data
 - Update configuration files based on values set in the xml file
 - Start and stop the server